 known issues #

-- Multibyte encodings such as utf8 are not supported, because Python is buggy.
+- Multibyte encodings such as utf8 are not supported, because Python is buggy, but there is an experimental utf8 branch requiring Python 3.x in git now.

 - The pageup/pagedown keys commonly available are not supported by the emulated terminal ansi.